AngularJS (67 Blogs) Become a Certified Professional

 Angular Directive

-You might be wondering why do we need Angular Directives.
+You might be wondering why we need Angular Directives.
 Now take a look at the below image, if you want a similar functionality in all the components for an example fade-in and fade-out functionality, you can take two approaches.
 The common approach would be, you can explicitly write the code in all the components for the required behavior, but it would be tedious and complex.
 Alternatively, like a function in a programming language, you can write the code and later you can call it anytime whenever you want that behavior of that function.
 Similarly, you can create a directive and write the behavior inside it.
-Then, wherever you need that behavior, you can import the directive.
+So wherever you need that behavior, you can import the directive.

 Directive - Angular Directive - Edureka